microsoft/winget-cli/doc/troubleshooting/README.md

 You can check which version of WinGet is on your machine using `winget --info`.
 If the version is lower than `1.6.3482`, take the following troubleshooting steps.

 1. Install the latest version of WinGet using one of the below methods
   * a.
-Through the Microsoft Store by installing the latest version of AppInstaller
+Through the Microsoft Store by installing the latest version of [App Installer](https://apps.microsoft.com/detail/9NBLGGH4NNS1)
   * b.
-Through installing the MSIX package found in the GitHub releases
+Through installing the MSIX package found in the [GitHub releases](https://github.com/microsoft/winget-cli/releases)
   * c.
 Through installing the MSIX package from https://aka.ms/getwinget
 2. Force a source update using `winget source update`